codegouvfr/codegouvfr-sources/README.md

 The development of this repository happens on [the SourceHut repository](https://git.sr.ht/~etalab/code.etalab.gouv.fr).
 The code is also published on [GitHub](https://github.com/etalab/code.etalab.gouv.fr) to reach more developers.

 Your help is welcome.
-You can contribute with bug reports, patches, feature requests or general questions by sending an email to `~etalab@lists.sr.ht`.
+You can contribute with bug reports, patches, feature requests or general questions by sending an email to [~etalab/logiciels-libres@lists.sr.ht](mailto:~etalab/logiciels-libres@lists.sr.ht).

 ## Translation